 of Immunology, Special Advisor on Overseas Partnerships in Africa

-I initially did a BA degree in Microbiology at Trinity College Dublin, followed by a PhD in autoimmunity at the Royal Dental Hospital of London.
-After a period as a postdoc at the Middlesex Hospital Medical School working on malaria, I moved to the LSHTM in 1985.
-Initially I was working on the immunology of leprosy but this then led me into tuberculosis, BCG vaccination and biomarkers.
-I now also help as Special Advisor on our Overseas Programmes in Africa.
+I joined the LSHTM in 1985, following a BA degree in Microbiology at Trinity College Dublin, a PhD in autoimmunity at the Royal Dental Hospital of London post-doctoral reseaech at the Middlesex Hospital Medical School working on the immunology of malari.
+At LSHTM , I initially worked on the immunology of leprosy but then on tuberculosis, BCG vaccination and biomarkers.

 I teach and tutor on the MSc Immunology of Infectious Diseases course.